alfredgamulo/alfredgamulo.github.io/_posts/2014-04-12-proxying-problem-on-redhat.md

 I had a problem proxying on Redhat.

-SELinux was being a bitch:
+I forgot that SELinux can be troublesome:

 {% highlight bash %}
 $ /usr/sbin/setsebool httpd_can_network_connect 1